-Paragraph 120(c) no longer applies to the current testing period (October 1, 2022 - September 30, 2023), as the requirement expired March 1, 2021.
+Paragraph 120(c) no longer applies to the current testing period (October 1, 2023 - September 30, 2024), as the requirement expired March 1, 2021.
 In our Year 3 report, Grant Thornton determined that BILH had met the requirement specified in Paragraph 120(c) that it perform a study of the feasibility of expanding the IMPACT Model to the CHC affiliates within two years of the Closing Date, or March 1, 2021.
 Refer to Grant Thornton's Year 3 report for further details.

 In Year 4 BILH met the requirement in Paragraph 120(a) that it shall extend the IMPACT Model to 50% of BILH Primary Care Practices within three years of the Closing Date, or March 1, 2022.

-Grant Thornton makes no determination of compliance with respect to Paragraph 120(b), as the deadline specified by the AOD has not yet occurred.
+Paragraph 120(b) requires that the IMPACT Model be extended to 100% of BILH PCPs within 5 years of the closing date (March 1, 2024).
+Grant Thornton determined that BILH is not in compliance with this requirement as two PCP sites have not implemented the IMPACT model as of March 1, 2024, as specified in the AOD; however, BILH has plans to begin the implementation of the IMACT model at these sites during the 2025 Fiscal Year.
+Grant Thornton will continue to monitor this requirement in subsequent testing periods.

 Grant Thornton notes the requirement in Paragraph 120(c) that BILH perform a study of the feasibility of expanding the IMPACT Model to the CHC affiliates no longer applies as BILH met this requirement when it expired on March 1, 2021.